ibm-cloud-docs/cloud-pak-data/getting-started.md

 IBM Cloud accounts have a default quota of 250 storage volumes.
 Before you start the installation, ensure that each account has enough storage volumes for {{site.data.keyword.cpd_full}} to be installed.
 For more information, see [How many volumes can be ordered?](https://cloud.ibm.com/docs/infrastructure/BlockStorage?topic=BlockStorage-block-storage-faqs#how-many-volumes-can-be-ordered)

-The {{site.data.keyword.cpd_full}} automated installation makes the following changes to ensure that services can be installed successfully:
- *  Sets kernel parameters.
- *  Enables `noroot squash` on worker nodes for NFS.
- *  Increases the image registry storage size to hold the docker images.

 ## Step 1.
 Assign the license
 {: #assign_license}